russell-n/theape/theape/documentation/developer/plugins/ht_write_plugins.rst

    5. :ref:`Put the plugin somewhere it can be imported <ht-write-plugin-install>`

 There are probably other steps like planning and testing, but since the plugins themselves don't do anything other than build and bundle other code, any other steps will be specific to the plugin created.
-I'll work through these five steps using the :ref:`SleepPlugin <sleep-plugin>` which is one of the plugins that comes with the ape as a concrete example (it's in the `plugin` folder -- ``ape.plugins.sleep_plugin``).
+I'll work through these five steps using the :ref:`SleepPlugin <sleep-plugin>` which is one of the plugins that comes with the ape as a concrete example (it's in the `plugin` folder -- ``theape.plugins.sleep_plugin``).
 The `SleepPlugin` is a plugin for :ref:`TheBigSleep <ape-big-sleep>`, a stand alone part that takes a time-string and sleeps when called.

 .. '